elghalbouni-oumaima/fhv-tripdata-mongodb-optimization/README.md

 This project demonstrates practical data engineering and database optimization techniques using MongoDB.
 It shows how indexing, batching, preprocessing, and sharding significantly improve query performance on large-scale datasets.
+---
+## Contributing:
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.